Join us sundays at 8:00, 9:30, & 11:00AM

 Included are coloring pages, activity sheets, games, additional questions and ideas to engage with the Bible story further at home with your child.

-1. What was your favorite part of the passage you just read?
+1. What was your favorite part of the video we just watched?

 2. Have you learned anything about God that surprises you?